 Four Upsides of Selling an Empty House

-- There are buyers that can better imagine themselves living in the home when it’s sold empty.
-Not everyone identifies with the interior design and style, which can be either too specific or too generic.
+- Some buyers can better imagine living in the home when it’s sold empty.
+Not everyone identifies with interior design and style, which can be either too specific or generic.

 - The house is 100% clutter-free, clutter generally being a turn-off for potential buyers.

-- It signals potential buyers that either tenants or owners have already moved out, so it’s move-in ready.
+- It signals potential buyers that tenants or owners have already moved out, so it’s ready for move-in.

 Four Downsides of Selling an Empty House